-The following action steps are grouped into two sections:

-- The first section (A) has five specific action steps; two are educational and three are ministry actions.
-The Executive Board calls congregations and area conferences to engage at whatever level possible in at least one educational action and one ministry action in the next two years (2014-2016). - The second section (B) offers suggestions for additional educational and ministry actions, which congregations and area conferences are encouraged to engage in as they are able.
+- 28 The following action steps are grouped into two sections: - The first section (A) has specific action steps; educational and ministry actions.
+The Executive Board calls - 30 congregations and area conferences to engage at whatever level possible in at least one educational action and one ministry - 31 action.

-Depending on the action, congregations, area conferences and/or the denomination will be in a position to take the lead, facilitate and/or provide resources.
-Some actions may best be served by ecumenical partnerships in local and/or regional areas.

-Appendix C contains a list of resources that support the actions.
+- The second section (B) offers suggestions for additional educational and ministry actions, which congregations and area conferences are encouraged to engage in as they are able. - Depending on the action, congregations, area conferences and/or the denomination will be in a position to take the - 35 lead, facilitate and/or provide resources.
+Some actions may best be served by ecumenical partnerships in local and/or - 36 regional areas. - 37 Appendix C contains a list of resources that support the actions.

-A. Actions for 2014-2016
+A. Actions